guptam/kylo-docs-test/KyloDeploymentGuide.rst

 About
 =====

-This document explains how to install the Data Lake Accelerator framework as well as Elasticsearch, NiFi, and ActiveMQ.
+This document explains how to install the Kylo framework as well as Elasticsearch, NiFi, and ActiveMQ.
 There are a few different ways you can install it depending on whether or not you are installing all components on one edge node vs. multiple nodes.